BrightNight-Energy/glu/README.md

 #### `pr merge`

-Merge a PR with an AI generated commit message (or handcrafted, your choice), with your Jira ticket number.
+Merge a PR with an AI generated commit message (or handcrafted, your choice) and your Jira ticket number.

 Arguments: